Performance & UX

 • Is there a concise explanation of how the product works?

-• Are screenshots, flows, or examples tied to outcomes?
+• Are screenshots, GIFs, or short videos tied to specific outcomes?

-• Does the page show what the visitor will see or learn in the demo?
+• Does the page clarify what the visitor will see or learn in the demo itself?

-• Can the visitor understand the product without a sales rep translating every claim?
+• Can the visitor grasp the core product value without a sales rep translating every claim?

 5. CTA design and commitment level